meatpiHQ/wican-fw/TESTING.md

 explicit low `pause_below_mv`) for the run and restore after.
 Boot log line `autopid: request pause follows sleep voltage (13.10 V)` confirms the follow mode is active (verified on hw 2026-07-21).

+## ELM327 app responsiveness bench (PC-run, 2026-09-08)

+`python tools\testbench\obd\elm_app_bench.py [dut[:port]] [--dut-ip 10.42.1.194]`
+(→ `ELM APP PASS`, ~1 min; the request loop `elm_latency_probe.py` is copied to rpi001 and runs there over the hotspot, the API is read through the tunnel).
+Born from the field report "Car Scanner feels slow, the RPM dial is choppy, values jump" against the component firmware.
+Reproduced on the bench BEFORE the fix with autopid polling its 11 standard PIDs beside the app: 80 of 200 hint-less `010C` requests (8 of 200 hinted `010C 1`) came back with autopid's own lines (`0105 / 41 05
+82`), `STOPPED` or `NO DATA` — the chip fans every line out to every subscriber and an app command landing mid-poll stops the poll — versus 0 of 200 with autopid paused; and every response carried the RX task's 20 ms `uart_read_bytes` budget (hinted p50 26 ms for a ~3 ms chip answer).
+Fix: autopid yields the chip while a bridged client is active (10 s idle window, legacy parity), the chip RX task reads on UART events, `TCP_NODELAY` on socket clients.
+Legs: preflight (autopid enabled + polling, obd0 up) → hinted loop beside the configured autopid (zero foreign/STOPPED/NO DATA, p50 ≤ 12 ms, p95 ≤ 40 ms, ≥ 40 req/s, `paused_client` seen, `polls_ok` frozen) → hint-less loop (clean, p95 ≤ 120 ms — the chip's own multi-ECU wait) → resume ≤ 15 s AND the resumed polls succeed (the app leaves the chip with `ATS0`/`ATH1`/…; the poller re-sends its protocol prelude — without that every resumed poll failed to parse, 110 failures in a row on the first fixed build).
+Needs the ECU simulator answering on the chip's bus, `autopid.enabled` with PIDs configured, `obd0` + `br_tcp_obd` (defaults). **Bench 2026-09-08: PASS** — hinted loop 129 req/s, p50 5.2 ms, p95 13.8 ms (one 214 ms WiFi outlier in 200), 0 foreign answers, `paused_client` seen, `polls_ok` frozen; hint-less loop 23.4 req/s, p50 37.6 ms, p95 69.6 ms, 0 foreign answers; resume 9.7 s after the last command, +41 ok / +0 failed polls after it; 0 new `E (` lines on that boot.
+Before the fix on the same
+rig: hinted p50 26 ms at 35 req/s with 8/200 foreign answers, hint-less
+p50 69 ms at 16 req/s with 80/200.

+**Reference-adapter comparison** — `tools/testbench/obd/elm_compare.py`
+prints one markdown table: the stored before/after rows (`tools/testbench/obd/fixtures/elm_latency_2026-09-08.json`) plus live rows for any `--tcp label=host[:port]` (a WiCAN) and `--serial label=COMx[:baud]` (a USB ELM adapter such as an OBDLink SX/EX on the same simulator bus; needs pyserial).
+Same probe, same two request patterns (`010C 1` fast mode, plain `010C`), 200 requests each.
+Procedure for the OBDLink: plug it into the simulator's OBD socket and the PC, find its COM port (`python -m serial.tools.list_ports -v`), for an FTDI-based adapter set the port's latency timer to 1 ms in Device Manager (the 16 ms default lands on every response), then `python tools\testbench\obd\elm_compare.py --serial obdlink=COMx:115200`.
+Compare the hinted rows for the transport floor and the hint-less rows for the chip's multi-ECU wait; the WiCAN's TCP row belongs on the Pi or a PC on the DUT's WiFi, not through the ssh tunnel.
+**Reference run 2026-09-08, vLinker FS** (MIC3322 V2.3.02 behind an FTDI FT-X, COM39 @ 1 000 000 baud, replacing the WiCAN on the simulator bus;
+`atma_flood_bench.py`/`vt_large_bench.py` take `--serial COM39:1000000`
+for the same legs): hinted `010C 1` p50 15.9 ms at 62.5 req/s with stdev
+0.1 — a flat floor that is the FTDI latency timer's 16 ms default, not the chip (the WiCAN after the fix: 5.2 ms at 129 req/s over WiFi); hint-less `010C` p50 47.8 ms vs the WiCAN's 37.6; ATMA flood PASS at 1000 and 2500 frames/s (exactly-N) and `BUFFER FULL` after 2047 frames at 4000/s — its 1 Mbaud UART carries ~100 KB/s and 4000 frame lines/s need 116 KB/s,
+where the WiCAN's chip at 2 Mbaud passed; 4 KB VT legs byte-exact both ways (tx 4064 B 594 ms, rx 4094 B 556 ms, the same ~420 ms ATST-dominated floor as the WiCAN's 630/557 ms).
+Set the FTDI latency timer to 1 ms before quoting its hinted latency against the WiCAN.

+## Large-payload OBD bench: VTFullyRequestCk / 4 KB ISO-TP (PC-run, PCAN, 2026-09-08)

+`python tools\testbench\obd\vt_large_bench.py [dut[:port]] [--dut-ip 10.42.1.194] --ecu pcan [--pcan PCAN_USBBUS2] [--tx 64,512,2048,4064] [--rx 64,512,2048,4094] [--capture-args "--no-headers --spaces"]`
+(→ `VT LARGE PASS`, ~2.5 min; v6.0.2 IDF venv python).
+The MIC chip's 4 KB ISO-TP paths end to end through the product path (TCP:35000 → bridge → UART → chip → CAN; `vt_large_capture.py` runs on rpi001) against `pcan_memory_ecu.py`, a python-can/isotp UDS "memory ECU" on 7E4/7EC
+(byte at address A = A & 0xFF; `0x23` serves it up to 4094 B, `0x36`/`0x3D`
+verify what they receive and send the tester box's `7F 36 78` pending first).
+The simulator's ECU is switched off for the run through its own settings API (it answers the whole 7E0–7E7 range) and restored after.
+Default framing = the MTPS-OBD tester's (`wican_pro_tester/MTPS-OBD+Log.TXT`):
+`ATH1 ATS0 ATCAF1 ATAL`, `ATSH7E4`, `VTFullyRequestCk<LLLL>36<bsc><data><CCCC>`,
+NO `1` hint on the reads.
+Legs: tx 64/512/2048/4064 B (the ECU must answer `76 xx` after its pending = every byte verified), rx 64/512/2048/4094 B (byte-exact at the client), UART overflow / fan-out / socket drop counters, byte conservation both ways, and the command-engine path via `/api/autopid/test` (WARN: that route's raw buffer is AP_RESP_MAX 1024 chars). **Bench 2026-09-08: PASS in both header modes** — tx 4064 B: 8 157-char line, chip transmit ~220 ms (+ the ATST wait ≈ 630 ms wall); rx 4094 B: 586 raw lines / 11.7 KB (headers on) or 587 `N:` rows / 14.7 KB (headers off), ~555 ms wall, 0 overflows, 0 drops, bytes conserved (chip rx == socket out).
+Chip facts learned: the `1` hint ends a multi-frame response after its FIRST FRAME with headers on (2 KB → `NO DATA`); assembly + automatic flow control only for 7E0–7E7/7E8–7EF (740/748 printed raw First Frames, `ATFCSH/FCSD/FCSM1` did not help);
+the engine accumulator OBD_RESP_MAX was 4 KB and truncated these (`response … exceeded 4096 bytes`) — now 16 KB.
+Open: autopid's own AP_RESP_MAX (1024 chars) caps what the runner / test route can read.

+## ATMA flood bench (PC-run, PCAN, 2026-09-08)

+`python tools\testbench\obd\atma_flood_bench.py [dut[:port]] [--dut-ip 10.42.1.194] --source pcan [--pcan PCAN_USBBUS2] [--rate 2500] [--count 10000] [--id 0x123]`
+(→ `ATMA FLOOD PASS`, ~30 s; use the v6.0.2 IDF venv python — python-can
++ isotp live there).
+Streams a CAN flood through the MIC chip's monitor mode (`ATH1 ATS1 ATCAF0 ATMA`) to an ELM app on TCP:35000 (`atma_capture.py` runs on rpi001, the app's seat) and places every lost frame at a hop:
+PCAN sends `--count` frames whose data bytes 0..3 are a big-endian counter (exactly-N: every counter once, in order), `/api/obd_chip` gives the chip's UART bytes, overflows and per-subscriber fan-out drops, `/api/bridges` + `/api/sockets` the pump and socket counters, and the native TWAI's `/api/can` `rx` is the on-bus witness that separates a chip-side loss from a bus-side one. `--source sim` uses the simulator's `broadcast_enabled` instead (static payload, 5 ms floor — rate and line integrity only). **Bench 2026-09-08 (final build): PASS at 1000, 2500 and 4000 frames/s** — 5000 / 10000 / 12000 frames, every counter seen once in order, 0 malformed lines, 0 UART overflows, 0 fan-out drops, 0 socket drops, bytes conserved chip → socket → client (348 KB at 4000/s = the chip printing 56 KB/s with headers on), witness == sent.
+Before the raw-bridge coalescing the same 2500/s run dropped 6052 chunks at the TCP bridge's fan-out queue (one socket send per ~29-byte frame line) and delivered 3684 of 10000 with spliced lines; the first coalescing cut panicked (`prvNotifyQueueSetContainer`) — a member queue was read without the queue set — fixed.
+Needs PCAN_USBBUS2 on the DUT bus, `can_manager` running for the witness (optional), autopid may stay enabled (it yields).

 ## Autopid DTC/DBC PCAN benches (PC-run, 2026-07-22)